abhishekb0210/Miscellaneous/GL/Recommender System/README.md

 This project involved building recommendation systems for Amazon products.
 A popularity-based model and a collaborative Filtering model were used and evaluated to recommend top-10 products for a user.

 ### Skills
-Collaborative Filtering, Recommender Systems, Python
+Popularity based Model, Collaborative Filtering, Recommender Systems, Python